THE EXECUTION OF MR. FLESH (Part 2)

 Christ didn’t die on the Cross as a holy God or a saint that He was, but as a sinner or a sinful self that you were.
 This is why He came in the likeness of your sinful flesh or human nature.

 What are the spiritual implications of this perfect substitution?

-Second, the terrible, excruciating or agonizing death that Jesus Christ died on the Cross was the sentence, verdict, or judgement of death that the Law has pronounced upon you – your sinful and corrupt flesh.
+Second, the terrible, excruciating, or agonizing death that Jesus Christ died on the Cross was the sentence, verdict, or judgment of death that the Law has pronounced upon you – your sinful and corrupt flesh.

-Therefore, as far as the Law is concerned, the verdict or judgement of death passed upon you has been fully carried out.
-Your sinful self or flesh has been put away by reason of Christ’s death in your place or as a substitute for you!
+Therefore, as far as the Law is concerned, the verdict or judgment of death passed upon you has been thoroughly carried out.
+Your sinful self or flesh has been put away because Christ died in your place.
 Hallelujah!

-It is a sheer ignorance and foolishness for you to be seeking, striving or struggling daily to die daily through your personal efforts by observing some religious rituals, or by imposing some strict rules or disciplines on yourself.
+It is sheer ignorance and foolishness for you to seek, strive, or struggle daily to die daily through your efforts by observing some religious rituals or imposing some strict rules or disciplines on yourself.
 The Lord Jesus Christ has already accomplished that for you by His death on the Cross!

-This is the major cause of the defeat, failure and frustration that many believers today are experiencing in life!
+This is the primary cause of the defeat, failure, and frustration that some believers today are experiencing in life!

-Friend, rise up today with this revelation knowledge and quit seeking and striving to put your sinful flesh or self to death in your own wisdom and strength.
+Friend, arise today with this revelation knowledge and quit seeking and striving to put your sinful flesh or self to death in your wisdom and strength.
 Jesus Christ has done that for you!